Not everyone needs a separate Dutch work permit to legally work in the Netherlands – find out if you need a Dutch work permit for your situation.

 For more information:

-If you have been accepted into a research programme at a recognised research institute and have the appropriate qualifications for access to a university doctoral programme, the institute can apply for a residence permit for scientific research on your behalf.
-You won’t need a separate work permit – instead your residence permit will be issued with the authorisation to work.
+If you have been accepted into a research program at a recognized research institute and have the appropriate qualifications for access to a university doctoral program, the institute can apply for a residence permit for scientific research on your behalf.
+You won’t need a separate work permit – instead, your residence permit will be issued with the authorization to work.

 Research permits are issued for the duration of the research, up to a maximum of five years, and are extendable.